omarelbedawy/Final-green-ai/docs/blueprint.md

-# **App Name**: Studio Portfolio
+# **App Name**: PlantWise

 ## Core Features:

-- Continuation from Existing Repo: Build directly on top of the existing repository codebase to ensure all previous setup, structure, and components remain intact.
-- Project Showcase: Display a collection of project cards, each showcasing a project's title, image, and brief description.
-- Project Filtering: Allow users to filter the displayed projects based on categories like 'web design', 'graphic design', or 'branding'.
-- Project Detail View: Provide a detailed view for each project, accessible by clicking on a project card.
-- Case Study Generation: AI tool which leverages the title and description of the work to adapt existing case studies and generate new, unique case studies for the current piece.
-This will speed up content creation and personalize marketing material.
-- Data Fetching: Fetch project data from local JSON files, ensuring a lightweight and easily maintainable data layer.
+- Plant Name Input: Plant Name Entry: Allow users to enter the name of a plant.
+- Condition Generation: AI-Powered Condition Generation: Use the Gemini API to generate the best growing conditions for the entered plant name.
+The LLM will tool use to incorporate any available plant data, but will use judgement to limit conditions only to those that are pertinent and likely to affect plant health.
+- Dashboard View: Dashboard Display: Display the AI-generated conditions in a clear and concise dashboard.

 ## Style Guidelines:

-- Primary color: Rich teal #008080 — conveys sophistication and creativity.
+- Primary color: Soft, natural green (#A7D1AB) to reflect plant life.
-- Background color: Soft beige #F5F5DC — provides a neutral and calming backdrop to highlight project work.
+- Background color: Light beige (#F5F5DC) for a clean, earthy feel.
-- Accent color: Muted gold #B8860B — highlights key elements with elegance.
+- Accent color: Warm terracotta (#E07A5F) to highlight important information and calls to action.
-- Use Inter, a grotesque-style sans-serif font, for both body text and headlines.
+- Font: 'Inter', a sans-serif font for a modern, readable interface, used for both headers and body text.
-- Employ a grid-based layout to ensure projects are displayed in a structured, visually appealing manner.
-Optimize across screen sizes.
-- Use minimalist icons to represent project categories and navigation elements, keeping a clean modern aesthetic.
+- Use simple, line-based icons to represent different growing conditions (sun, water, temperature).
-- Apply subtle transition effects for polish, especially when navigating between project cards and detail views.
+- Clean and organized layout with a focus on readability and ease of navigation.